-It is very easy to fall into BLIND arguments when it involves Religion as it pertains to Nigerian Christianity or Christianity as practiced by Nigerians in Nigeria and all over the World.
-So I am calling for Christian views as outlined in the BIBLE and not for Religious views, because Religion has been in existence before Jesus Christ was born, but Christianity started AFTER Jesus ascended into Heaven.
+It is very easy to fall into BLIND arguments when it involves Religion as it pertains to Nigerian Christianity.
+Or Christianity as practised by Nigerians in Nigeria and all over the World.
+So I am calling for Christian views as outlined in the BIBLE and not for Religious views.
+Because Religion has been in existence before Jesus Christ was born, but Christianity started AFTER Jesus ascended into Heaven.

 My questions which represent the views of the masses are:

 - Is the Nigerian Church a BUSINESS venture?

 - Does the Nigerian Church have any concerns/plans for the poor masses, which make up the 99.9% of its congregation?

 - Is the definition of Nigerian Christianity different from the Biblical definition?

 Before you begin your self-styled argument or should I say “analysis”, this is a bit background of what prompted these questions:

 Recent articles from some media houses have revealed the floating of an Airline called Dominion Air by Nigeria’s richest pastor and self-styled bishop, Bishop David Oyedepo.
 This is an addition to his business empire, which spans across Education and Media Sectors.